What it was like to go through Hurricane Ivan with wind surges reaching 160+.

 It's three, in the morning, the night has been long, Ivan is still going strong.
 He's determined to leave quite a historic mark.
 My sister announces she is going to bed.
 She walked back to her room when I heard a frantic call, "Tracey, come here quick!"
 I ran down the hall straight to her room, where she dramatically pointed toward her ceiling.
 Big round parts of the ceiling were bowed.
 They were cracked down the middle, where water was about to flow.
 Drizzles started to escape, streaming out of both of the cracks.
 We quickly found two big buckets to try and catch the leaks.
 Then we quickly ran to check the other rooms.
 Another bedroom was just as bad.
 That's when we realized the popping sound had been our shingles being plucked off of the roof, one-by-one.
 We found more buckets to help with the leaks.
 But the rain was still coming down in waterfalls, with no stopping at all on the horizon.
 Great!
 I thought a leaking ceiling in the middle of a hurricane and tornadoes!

 We all went back into the living room.
 Everyone was worn out.
 My husband fell asleep in the chair and a friend on an air mattress in the living room.
 Jackie, my sister, kept saying she was going to go lie down in her room.

 "No," I begged, "please don't go lie down.
 The ceiling could fall in on you."

 I could see it happening just as plain as day.
-Twenty minutes later Jackie said, "I'll be all right, I'm going to lie down for a few minutes."
+Twenty minutes, later Jackie said, "I'll be all right.
+I'm going to lie down for a few minutes."

-"All my stuff," she whispered.
+"All my stuff," Jackie whispered.

-We made a convoy line and got her bedroom cleaned out in five minutes flat, except for the furniture.
+We quickly made a convoy line and got her bedroom cleaned out in five minutes flat, except for the furniture.
 If the ceiling had waited five more minutes to fall, my sister would have been in bed.